Ken Daniels

-Ken Daniels is a Canadian sportscaster.
-Currently the play-by-play announcer for the Detroit Red Wings of the NHL on Bally Sports Detroit, entering his 25th season as the voice of the Red Wings, he is best known as a sportscaster with CBC Sports, having worked for the network from 1985 until 1997, the year he joined the Red Wings.
+Ken Daniels (born March 18, 1959) is a Canadian sportscaster.
+Born in Toronto, he is currently the play-by-play announcer for the Detroit Red Wings of the NHL on FanDuel Sports Network Detroit, now in his 25th season as the voice of the Red Wings, he is also known as a sportscaster with CBC Sports, having worked for the network from 1985 until 1997, the year he joined the Red Wings.
 Daniels now lives in Birmingham, Michigan.

 Biography

 Early life and career

 Daniels grew up influencing the game of hockey, not just calling it.
 He was a hockey official on the ice from the age of 11 until the end of his college career.
 He was involved with the Greater Toronto Hockey League and put himself through college doing up to four games a night.
 After graduating from York University in Toronto, Daniels began his radio career in Oshawa and moved to CJCL out of Toronto in 1980, covering both the political beat and general news.
 He dabbled in sports and kicked off his play-by-play career with the Toronto Maple Leafs in 1988.
 He would remain with that radio station, which later became Canada's first all-sports radio station, THE FAN, for another nine seasons.